jordan-castro/FastTerrain/README.md

 }
 ```

-!Note
-The same process applies to FTNode.cs `or .gd` equivalent.
-The only different is that FTNode looks like this:
+The process is similar for FTNode, with differences in the class structure:

 ```csharp
 using Godot;